1990 Faucett Perú Boeing 727 disappearance: Incident

+At around noon, en route from Malta, the aircraft landed at Keflavík International Airport to refuel.
+The aircraft received weather information and took on about 20 tonnes of fuel.

-Having refuelled at Keflavík, the aircraft left Iceland for Gander at 1:16 p.m. local time without incident.
+Having refuelled at Keflavík, the aircraft left Iceland at 13:16 local time without incident.
+The flight to Gander was estimated to take around 3 hours and 38 minutes.
+The flight had requested permission to climb to 28000 ft, first climbing to 24000 ft and 27000 ft.
+At 14:50, the aircraft left Icelandic air traffic control.

 However, the aircraft did not arrive in Gander at its expected arrival time.
-Thirty minutes after it was due in Gander, at 3:20 p.m., two nearby flights, TWA Flight 851 and American Airlines Flight 35, picked up a transmission from the aircraft declaring a low-fuel emergency.
+Thirty minutes after it was due in Gander, at 15:20, two nearby flights, TWA Flight 851 and American Airlines Flight 35, picked up a transmission from the aircraft declaring a low-fuel emergency.
 The pilots had stated that they were at 10,000 ft and were preparing to ditch the aircraft into the Atlantic Ocean.
 The message was relayed by the two U.S. aircraft to air traffic control.
 This was the last message received from the aircraft.

-The aircraft's last known location was around 250 mi southeast of the city of St. Johns, Newfoundland, and 180 mi southeast of Newfoundland at its nearest point.
+The aircraft's last known location was around 250 mi southeast of the city of St. John's, Newfoundland, and 180 mi southeast of Newfoundland at its nearest point.
 This suggested that the aircraft had unknowingly strayed off course, since this was far from the planned route to Gander.
 It is presumed that no one survived the ditching.